 The Social Committee organizes monthly networking events for the ULI Young Leaders Group — providing members and potential members the chance to regularly connect with other emerging industry professionals.
 The committee works to plan socials in conjunction with other ULI events and coordinates “shared” socials with other young professional organizations around town.

-Primary activities include: organizing a free social event on the every month, usually on the 4th Thursday.
+Primary activities include: organizing a free social event, usually on the 4th Thursday.
 Each social is held at a different location (usually a new restaurant or bar) or is held in partnership with another organization or company at a recently completed project.
-The goal behind each social is to educate non-members about the organization, provide a networking opportunity for current members, and to learn about another organization or company and what they are working on.
+The goal behind each social is to educate non-members about the organization, provide a networking opportunity for current members, and learn about other organizations or companies and what they are working on.